 “…I [Jesus] have come so that they may have life and have it in abundance (to the fullest).” – John 10:10 HCSB

 “So, whether you eat or drink, or whatever you do, do all to the glory of God.” – 1 Corinthians 10:31

-“For we are [God’s] workmanship, created in Christ Jesus for good works, which [He] prepared beforehand, that we should walk in them.” – Ephesians 2:10
+“For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.” – Ephesians 2:10

 Unfortunately, even when convinced that time is precious and that there are more important things in life than money and prestige, most of us tend to get trapped by the cares of life, or in what I refer to as the hamster’s wheel.
 Eventually, we end up exhausted and realize that something has to change.
 So, we begin the next day with a new perspective and we purpose in our hearts to put our priorities in order.
-Then, without realizing how it actually happened, we end up succumbing once again to life’s persistent deadlines, challenges, and temptations.
-Let’s face it, we cannot stop the clock or even slow it down one millisecond, but what we can do is literally stop to smell the roses and slow down enough to appreciate the best things in life.
+Then, without realizing it, we end up succumbing once again to live’s persistent deadlines, challenges, and temptations.
+Let’s face it, we cannot stop the clock or even slow it down one millisecond, but what we can do is literally stop to smell the roses and slow down enough to appreciate the better things in life.

 I came across this fascinating video showing breathtaking images that can only be captured by using a high speed camera and then replaying the recorded stream in slow motion.
 Needless to say, it was what inspired me to write these words to ponder.

 Did your jaw drop at any given point?
 Did you wow in slow motion as I did!?
 Imagine, this is what the naked eye is deprived of unless time and speed are brought to a near-halt.
 You can enjoy many more amazing slow-motion footages by following the link at the bottom of the page.

 Now imagine if we could slow down enough to truly appreciate…